Read about the different Types of Jade Plants and invite good luck and prosperity to your home with these pretty and easy-to-maintain succulents!

 Botanical Name: Crassula ovata ‘Hobbit’

 Popular for the dwarf structure, it grows up to not larger than 10-12 inches.
-The plant has fleshy green leaves, red tips, and grows pink-white flowers in early winter.
+The plant has fleshy green leaves and red tips and grows pink-white flowers in early winter.

 9. Lady Fingers Jade